PegasusSimulator/PegasusSimulator/docs/source/references/contributing.rst

 Contributing
 ============

+The Pegasus Simulator is an open-source effort, started by me, Marcelo Jacinto in January/2023.
+It is a tool that was created with the original purpose of serving my Ph.D. workplan for the next 4 years, which means that you can expect this repository to be mantained by me directly, hopefully until 2027.

+With that said, it is very likely that you will stumble upon bugs on the code or missing features.
 Information on how to contribute with code, documentation or suggestions for the project roadmap can be found in the following sections.

 Issues, Bug Reporting and Feature Requests
 ------------------------------------------